jpconstantineau/ErgoTravel/AcrylicCase/Grogdor/readme.md

 Work in progress, currently prototyping for fit/tolerances, stackup, fasteners, manufacturing, etc.

+"TENTED" layers are currently out of sync with bluemicro holes

 ToDo:
 - tenting is wobbly, boo
 - use "plated" lines inside "cutout" for everything, not sharp duplicate corners (but check corner @ TRRS jack for PCB clearance)